Skip to main content

 ParameterDescription

-INSTANCENAMEAppends an instance name description to the LSAM Long Service name and Service Description per instance.
+INSTANCENAMEAppends an instance name description to the agent long service name and service description per instance.

-PATH_OPCONXPSSpecifies the physical path to the location of the configuration files to be migrated to PROGRAMDATA if different from the folder specified for installation.
+PATH_OPCONXPSSpecifies the physical path to the location of the configuration files to be migrated to PROGRAMDATA if different from the installation folder.

-PATH_OUTPUTDetermines if the installation will configure a custom physical path for the location where the programs will write their output files.
+PATH_OUTPUTDefines a custom physical path for the location where programs write their output files.
 If specified, this must be a path on a local hard drive.

-PORT_NUMBER_JORSDefines the socket number used for communicating job output information with the Enterprise Manager.
-Default value: 13110
+PORT_NUMBER_JORSDefines the socket number used for communicating job output information with Enterprise Manager.
+Default: 13110

-PORT_NUMBER_SAMDefines the port number through which the LSAM and the SMANetCom communicate.
-Default value: 13100
+PORT_NUMBER_SAMDefines the port number through which the agent and SMANetCom communicate.
+Default: 13100

 SMA OpCon Agent for SQL